-- 18 The Lieutenant Governor in Council may make regulations - (a) prescribing the forms to be used under this Act; - (b) defining a "qualified person" for the purposes of section 10(3); and - (c) prescribing the rules to be followed in a proceeding before the Provincial Court under this Act.

-Consequential Amendments

-[Section 19 - Amendment of Alberta Evidence Act]

-Amendment of Alberta Evidence Act

-- 19 The Alberta Evidence Act is amended by adding the following after section 7(2): - (3) Subsection (1) does not apply to the determination in a civil proceeding of any issue involving the parentage of a child, but evidence given on any such issue tending to show the commission of adultery is inadmissible in any other civil proceeding.

-[Section 20 - Amendment of Change of Name Act]

-Amendment of Change of Name
+[Section 18 - Regulations] Regulations - 18 The Lieutenant Governor in Council may make regulations - (a) prescribing the forms to be used under this Act; (b) defining a "qualified person" for the purposes of section 10(3); and (c) prescribing the rules to be followed in a proceeding before the Provincial Court under this Act.
+Alberta Rules of Court apply in Provincial Court proceedings Consequential Amendments [Section 19 - Amendment of Alberta Evidence Act] Amendment of Alberta Evidence Act 19 The Alberta Evidence Act is amended by adding the following after section 7(2): (3) Subsection (1) does not apply to the determination in a civil proceeding of any issue involving the parentage of a child, but evidence given on any such issue tending to show the commission of adultery is inadmissible in any other civil proceeding.
+[Section 20 - Amendment of Change of Name Act] Amendment of Change of Nøme Acc 20 The Change of Name Act is amended (a) by adding after section 11(1):

-- 20 The Change of Name Act is amended - (a) by adding after section 11(1): - (1.1) If the other parent is a guardian of the child, the consent of that parent is required to change a given name or the surname of a child on an application made under subsection (2), (3), (4), (5) or (6). - (b) by striking "out of wedlock" wherever the words appear in section 11(1), (2), (3), (4), (5) or (6) and substituting "outside marriage". - (c) in section 11(6) by striking out "putative" wherever it occurs.

-[Section 21 - Amendment of Child Welfare Act]

-Amendment of Child Welfare Act

-- 21 The Child Welfare Act is amended: - (a) by repealing section 1(1)(c) and substituting - (c) "biological father" means the man who - (i) is entitled to a legal presumption that he is the father of a child under section 8 of the Status of Children Act,

-- (ii) is declared to be the rather in a declaration of parentage granted under section 9 of the Status of Children Act, or - (iii) satisfies the Minister that he is the biological father of the child.

-(b) in section 1(1)(k),

-- (i) by repealing subclause (i) and substituting - (i) a person who is or is appointed a guardian of the child under the Status of Children Act, - (ii) by renumbering subclause (ii) as subclause (iii) and adding the following after subclause (i) - (ii) a person who is appointed a guardian of the child under Part 7 of the Domestic Relations Act, or

-(c) in section 36
+(1.1) If the other parent is a guardian of the child, the consent of that parent is required to change a given name or the surname of a child on an application made under subsection (2), (3), (4), (5) or (6). (b) by striking "out of wedlock" wherever the words appear in section 11(1), (2), (3), (4), (5) or (6) and substituting "outside marriage". (c) in section 11(6) by striking out "putative" wherever it occurs.
+[Section 21 - Amendment of Child Welfare Act] Anandment of Child Welfare Act - 21 The Child Welfare Act is amended: - (a) by repealing section I(I)(c) and substituting - (c) "biological father" means the man who (i) is entitled to a legal presumption that he is the father of a child under section 8 of the Status of Children Act, (ii) is declared to be the rather of a declaration of parentage granted under section 9 of the Status of Children Act, or (iii) satisfies the Minister that he is the biological father of the child. (b) in section I(I)(k), (i) by repealing subclause (i) and substituting (i) a person who is or is appointed a guardian of the child under the Status of Children Act, (ii) by renumbering subclause (ii) as subclause (iii) and adding the following after subclause (i) (ii) a person who is appointed a guardian of the child under Part 7 of the Domestic Relations Act, or (c) in section 36 (i) by striking out "If a child born out of wedlock" and substituting "Unless a declaration or affidavit of parentage has been filed under section 12 of the Starus of Children Act, if a child born outside marriage", and (ii) by striking "out of wedlock" and substituting "outside marriage". (d) in section 65(1), by striking "in lawful wedlock" and substituting "in the circumstances described in section 7 of the Status of Children Act". (e) by renumbering section 77 as section 77.1 and adding: